MicrosoftDocs/WSL/WSL/install-win10.md

  * **WslRegisterDistribution failed with error 0x8007019e**
   * The Windows Subsystem for Linux optional component is not enabled:
    * Open **Control Panel** -> **Programs and Features** -> **Turn Windows Feature on or off** -> Check **Windows Subsystem for Linux** or using the PowerShell cmdlet mentioned at the begining of this article.

-* **Installation failed with error 0x80070003 or error 0x80370102**
-    * Please make sure that virtualization is enabled inside of your computer's BIOS.
-The instructions on how to do this will vary from computer to computer, and will most likely be under CPU related options.

-* **Error when trying to upgrade: `Invalid command line option: wsl --set-version Ubuntu 2`**
-    * Please make sure that you have the Windows Subsystem for Linux enabled, and that you're using Windows Build version 18917 or higher.
-To enable WSL run this command in a Powershell prompt with admin privileges: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`.
-You can find the full WSL install instructions [here](./install-win10.md).

-* **The requested operation could not be completed due to a virtual disk system limitation.
-Virtual hard disk files must be uncompressed and unencrypted and must not be sparse.**
-    * Please check [WSL Github thread #4103](https://github.com/microsoft/WSL/issues/4103) where this issue is being tracked for updated information.

-* **The term 'wsl' is not recognized as the name of a cmdlet, function, script file, or operable program.**
-    * Ensure that the [Windows Subsystem for Linux Optional Component is installed](./wsl2-install.md#enable-the-virtual-machine-platform-optional-component-and-make-sure-wsl-is-enabled).<br> Additionally, if you are using an Arm64 device and running this command from PowerShell, you will receive this error.
-Instead run `wsl.exe` from [PowerShell Core](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-6), or Command Prompt.